 Where?
 Del Rio Wisemans Ferry, Webbs Creek, NSW

 A music, food and wine-fuelled haven, Grapevine Gathering is as refined as they come serving a delicious line-up of indie, dance and alternative grooves, alongside wood-fired pizzas, gourmet burgers, slow-cooked meats and dangerously moreish, homegrown wines.
-With two locations, set in the picturesque Yarra and Hunter Valley, prepare to kick back and relax to the sounds of The Wombats, Client Liaison, Dom Dolla, Miami Horror, with a glass – or two – of shiraz in hand.
+With three locations, set in the picturesque Hunter Valley, Victoria and the stunning Sandalford Estate, WA, prepare to kick back and relax to the sounds of Two Door Cinema Club, Flight Facilities and Crooked Colours with a glass – or two – of shiraz in hand.
 This one-day wine-fest is one seriously snazzy bouquet.
 Bottoms up.

 How much?
 From $96.90